 Would I be able to cut down on costs as I go along?

-In addition to these methods, you could also consider Choosing based on opportunity cost - When choosing any project, you would need to keep in mind the profits that you would make if you do decide to go ahead with the project.
+In addition to these methods, you could also consider choosing based on opportunity cost - When choosing any project, you would need to keep in mind the profits that you would make if you decide to go ahead with the project.

 Implementation of the Chosen Method:

 The methods mentioned above can be carried out in various combinations.
 It is best that you try out different methods, as in this way you would be able to make the best decision for your organization considering a wide range of factors rather than concentrating on just a few.
 Careful consideration would therefore need to be given to each project.

 In conclusion, you would need to remember that these methods are time-consuming, but are absolutely essential for efficient business planning.

 It is always best to have a good plan from the inception, with a list of criteria to be considered and goals to be achieved.
 This will guide you through the entire selection process and will also ensure that you do make the right choice.